sayantanviky/Penetration_testing_automation/README.md

 # Penetration_testing_automation
-This is a penetration testing using OSWAP ZAP
+This is a penetration testing using OWASAP ZAP
 In this read me file I will mention what details I'm using for this project:
 OWASP ZAP automation using java, selenium, zapClient, TestNG and Maven